parkerjacob/Taskmaster/README.md

 # Features Implemented
 ## Add & Remove
 ### In the application, you can add tasks as well as remove them with the click of a button.
 ### Also, the tasks are user specific.
 Tasks are presented depending on the user associated with those tasks.
+### Overall, this application is user-friendly and useful, especially alongside the flashcard deck listed above.